 The ensemble playing the work, the Savaria Baroque Orchestra, was founded by flutist and conductor Pál Németh, one of the pioneers of performing historically informed early music in Hungary, with the aim of presenting music from the 17th and 18th centuries.
 Apart from her performances with the Budapest Chamber Opera, the mezzo-soprano singing the title role, Kornélia Bakos, has also appeared in productions of the Budapest Wagner Days festival.
 Singing the part of Cleopatra, Krisztina Jónás regularly sings in contemporary concerts, along with performances of the Baroque repertoire.

-The concert will be preceded, at 5.30 pm, by an introductory presentation by János Mácsai entitled Prelude, which will be open to anyone holding a ticket for the performance.
+The concert will be preceded, at 5.30 pm, by an introductory presentation by János Mácsai entitled Prelude in the Auditorium, which will be open to anyone holding a ticket for the performance.

 Presented by: Müpa Budapest

 The Müpa Budapest underground garage gates will be operated by an automatic number plate recognition system.
 Parking is free of charge for visitors with tickets to any of our paid performances on that given day.
 The detailed parking policy of Müpa Budapest is available here.

 Dear Visitors, please note that only tickets purchased from the Müpa website and official ticket offices are guaranteed to be valid.
 To avoid possible inconvenience, we suggest buying tickets to our performances and concerts via the mupa.hu website, the Interticket national network (jegy.hu) or at our official ticket offices.